localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/dns-server.md

 {{< alert title="Warning" color="warning">}}
 Please be careful when changing the network configuration on your system, as this may have undesired side effects.
-Restore the default configuration after testing.
+Remember to save the default configuration and restore it after testing.
 {{< /alert >}}

 1. Expose the LocalStack DNS server: